 Coconut bread is native to the northern part of Guatemala: Izabal.
+This is a recipe that uses both coconut milk and shredded coconut.
 Located in the Atlantic coast, Izabal with its Caribbean flair and Garifuna culture offer many types of dishes with African-Caribbean background.
 Ingredients such as coconut, plantains, bananas and seafood are staples of this region.

 Yield: 12 servings